joshre/joshre.github.io/_share/resume.md

 I can sense you're backing away.

-I can hear you thinking to yourself: “how is that remotely relevant to a software engineer?”
+I can hear you thinking to yourself: “how is this remotely relevant to a software engineer?”
 While this is a valid question, it misses two crucial points.

 Firstly, it means I hate the mall now.
 Just the smell Gordon Biersch fries or a glimpse of an Auntie Annes is enough to bring back the smell of the oil leak on my ’96 Oldsmobile Cutlass Supreme, left unlocked in the parking lot as I ran in 5 minutes late—a memory that vacillates between nostalgia and my at-the-time anxiety in a way I’d rather keep buried in cold storage.